-Vale developed new concepts and incorporated the old ones, adjusting them to the reality known to the S11D Project.
-The perspectives opened by the new project and the innovations created and incorporated by it are extraordinarily promising.
+New investments, by innovative projects, with new technologies, can guarantee more competitiveness and profitability to the operations." created and incorporated by it are extraordinarily promising.
 The S11D is Vale's single current project aimed at increasing production.
 All the other projects are aimed at adjustments in the production or extension of the sites' useful life.